 (Video #3 in the BioLogos Basics video series.)
 Next steps for exploring this topic: In our Common Questions, there is a section on Scripture Interpretation which gives answers to...
 Read More >

-Some of the most revered figures in Christian history—Origen, Augustine, Aquinas, Luther, and Calvin—offered insightful but distinctive interpretations of...
+Some of the most revered figures in Christian history—Origen, Augustine, Aquinas, Luther, and Calvin—offered insightful but distinctive interpretations of Genesis 1 t...
 Read More >

-A very important way of avoiding a myopic understanding of our own theories and conclusions is to examine how our forebears in the faith understood things.
+A very helpful way of avoiding a myopic understanding of our own theories and conclusions is to examine how our forebears in the faith understood things.
 Read More >

-The best of the BioLogos library, curated by our staff.
+The best of the BioLogos library on Ancient Cosmology and the Bible, curated by our staff.
 Read More >

 The Bible is our authority for faith and practice, to which tradition, personal experience, and reason ultimately submit.
 But when our interpretations err, we have the freedom to cons...
 Read More >

-A reader writes that he is disturbed by the idea that Genesis portrays a solid dome in the sky.
+A BioLogos reader writes to say that he is disturbed by the idea that Genesis portrays a solid dome in the sky.
 Read More >

 When it comes to the Flood story, we need to look beyond the narrow categories of “literal history” and “myth”.
 Read More >